 - Big "NO!": If you manage to reach the Mad Scientist's lair in time (in the first game at least), he will do this:Elvin: No. No!
 NO!

 - Blackout Basement: Some rooms in the second game require a Light Bulb item to navigate.

 - Bottomless Pit: Many of the rooms feature these, even if there is a room directly below.
 Of course, forcing one enemy through the pit causes it to Wrap Around at the top.

-- Game-Breaking Bug: The Atari port of the game is known to be (randomly but often) actually impossible, because some of the cards you need can be behind computer terminals, which cannot be searched (the game interprets this as accessing the terminal instead).
+- The NTSC Atari 7800 port of the game is known to be (randomly but often) actually impossible, because some of the cards you need can be placed behind computer terminals, which cannot be searched (the game interprets this as accessing the terminal instead).
 This was fixed in the PAL version of the game.

 - Procedural Generation: An early example.

 - Shout-Out: Word of God has confirmed that the title is a blatant shout-out to Mission: Impossible.

 - Sic 'Em: When you enter a room on the next hour, you have Atombender commanding his robots to attack you.Elvin: DESTROY HIM, MY ROBOTS!

 - Signature Sound Effect: The secret agent's scream when he falls into a Bottomless Pit.

 - The code rooms in the first game.
 They seem to be a simple "Simon Says" Mini-Game, but the way to solve them is actually to order them from low pitch to high.